NBKelly/2022_AdventOfCode/README.md

 | Day 09  | The caves are actually lava tubes, and are filling with smoke.
 We need to model the smoke to find a safe way through.
 | Day 10  | Our submarine can't find us the best way out of the cave because the entire computer is fucked.
 Today, we check syntax for some reason.
 | Day 11  | We've encountered a cavern full of **glow in the dark** octopi.
 They flash in a fashion similar to fireflies (they sychronise), and we need to compute this pattern to navigate through the pattern without disturbing them.
+| Day 12  | The pathfinding routines on the submarine are bad, so we have to manually find "the" path out - but the only way to do that is to find all paths out of the cave.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).